Study programme - MSc Animal Sciences

 Which courses you will take, depends on several factors: your previously acquired competences, your basic knowledge and your choice of specialisation.
 Courses can be compulsory or restricted optional.
 The exact course programme of the MSc Animal Sciences depends therefore for the majority on the individual student.
 Compulsory courses can be Advanced Statistics or bachelor courses in a specific field, in case you lack the necessary basic knowledge.
 Compulsory courses also include various academic skills courses ranging from scientific skills to consultancy skills.
 In addition, it also include thesis-preparing courses linked to the specialisation of your choice.

-Information on the courses within the Animal Sciences programme and their planning can be found on the website of the online course catalogue.
+Information on the courses within the Animal Sciences programme and their planning can be found in the online course catalogue.

 The major thesis is the final piece of work a student delivers prior to graduation.
 In a major thesis, you will perform a scientific research project, usually at one of the chair groups of the Animal Sciences department.
 The major thesis consists of at least of a literature study, writing a research proposal, performing scientific experiments, data analysis, writing a scientific report, and presenting results orally.
 Your own interest is very important in choosing a research topic for your major thesis.
 The study advisers and the websites of the Animal Sciences chair groups provide much information on possible thesis subjects.
 There are multiple collaborations between research institutes within Wageningen University & Research, as well as with national and international universities and companies active in the field of Animal Sciences.

-Find out more about the chair groups of the Animal Sciences department via the link below.
+Find out more about the chair groups of the Animal Sciences department.

 A research practice is comparable to a major thesis with respect to the learning goals and composition.
 It is also a research project, but of a shorter duration.
 In addition, students also reflect on their career perspective.
 A research practice can be used to deepen and extend your knowledge on the topic of your specialisation.
 In that case it is usually performed at or via the chair group from your specialisation.

 A research practice can also be used to broaden your expertise, for instance by choosing a thesis subject in a specific professional direction.
 Then it is performed at a chair group outside the Animal Sciences department.
-You can read more about it in the box below: Professional career interests.
+You can read more about it under the tab: Professional career interests.

 Are you interested in a specific role in society after graduating?
 Then you may choose -next to your specialisation and instead of an internship- a research practice in a specific field, think of research, education, communication or economy, that helps you to focus towards your future career.